 Be sure to think through the design of your application.
 Most mobile platforms allows a standard interface for application development.
 So, if your goal is to cut costs, perhaps you don't need a custom design and you can stick to standard design elements of your OS of choice.
 Skipping custom design significantly reduces the time and the final cost of the project, but places constraints on functionality, since standard design elements are usually very limited.

-If your application needs at least one element that is not found in the standard set, you will have to seek services of a designer.
-When choosing your designer, ask for examples of designer's previous work to see if it matches your preferences.
+If your application needs at least one element that is not found in the standard set, you will have to seek the services of a designer.
+When choosing your designer, ask for examples of a designer's previous work to see if it matches your preferences.
 Working on design can be very tedious and often prolongs the development time frame.
-It's best when design is done together with analytics.
+It's best when a design is done together with analytics.
 Working out the design of your app can greatly shift the time, and with no clear interface requirements, it doesn't make sense to begin development.

 4. Estimating development costs

 Once all the requirements have been approved, we can move on to development.
-If we have a well thought-out prototype and approved design, it is fairly easy to provide an accurate cost and time estimate.
+If we have a well thought-out prototype and approved the design, it is fairly easy to provide an accurate cost and time estimate.
 The estimate is done by determining the cost of developing each screen, integration with the server, synchronization, and all that is necessary for the correct functioning of the app.

 5. Quality assurance and testing

-If you want to make a quality app, it is necessary take certain quality assurance measures (QA).
+If you want to make a quality app, it is necessary to take certain quality assurance measures (QA).
 These are small but very necessary costs, aimed at timely correction of errors that might have occurred during development.
-This part of job is usually taken care of by the developer to guarantee quality of work.
+This part of the job is usually taken care of by the developer to guarantee the quality of work.

 As for testing the app, again, some clients try to skip this step to save money.
 In any case, testing the finished application on real devices is an essential step prior to the app's release.
 Testing should be carried out on different devices with various versions of the operating system.
 Another option is to use a universal platform (for example, Device AnyWhere), that allows testing applications on all models that are relevant to the project.
 Therefore, when making a decision about testing, make sure you or the development team has access to all necessary tools or devices.
 Keep in mind that some apps require more extensive testing than others.
 If your app contains sensitive user data, especially financial information, it's a good idea to run some additional security tests, such as application penetration testing.

 In addition, it is useful to have the finished application tested by real users.
 This allows to optimize the interface and make necessary changes to the app functionality.
-Going a step further, you might want to integrate the application with services such as Google Analytics or Flurry to get detailed analysis of how the app is being used by real people.
+Going a step further, you might want to integrate the application with services such as Google Analytics or Flurry to get a detailed analysis of how the app is being used by real people.
 Doing so can really give you valuable insight and improve the app in future updates.